 3) Eastern Orthodox = ancestral sin has a less corrupted concept of mans nature than Arminianism (based on original sin instead).
 Thus quote

 denoting the doctrine that the first steps towards good can be taken by the human will, though supervening divine grace is needed for salvation.
 It was (questionably) attributed to John Cassian (d.435),

-Septuagint, Septuaginta or LXX: the Greek translation of the Hebrew Old Testament.
+Septuagint, Septuaginta or LXX: the Greek translation of a spurious text of the Hebrew Old Testament.

 Sergianism: On July 16/29, 1927, the deputy of the locum tenens of Russian patriarchal throne, Metropolitan Sergius (Stragorodsky), issued his infamous Declaration', in which he more or less unconditionally placed the Russian Church in submission to the communist atheists,

 Seven Deadly Sins (or Capital Sins): (Catholic) Pride, Lust, Greed, Gluttony, Envy, Sloth, Wrath.

 Sign of the Cross.
 The Orthodox make the Sign of the Cross to signify their belief in the sacrifice of Christ upon the cross for man's salvation.
 It is made by the right hand in a cruciform gesture touching the forehead, chest, right and left shoulders with the tips of fingers (the thumb, index, and middle finger joined together as a symbol of the Holy Trinity, the ring and little fingers touching the palm as a symbol of the two Natures of Christ) from right to left.

 A new hand gesture was introduced into Russia which you could be killed or imprisoned for if you contradicted it and opposed it along with other trivial changes, The reforms were by Patriarch Nikon of Moscow between 1652 and 1666.
 After 1685= you could be executed.